arh23/strgen-js/README.md

 ###Pre-defined ranges

-The following will pick a character from a predefined set of characters:</p>
+The following will pick a character from a predefined set of characters:

 - /w - word characters</li>
 - /p - punctuation characters</li>